Murder on the Orient Express (1974 film): Plot

-Poirot finds Cassetti's broken watch showing 01:15, and concludes that Cassetti was murdered at that time when the moaning was heard.
+Poirot finds Cassetti's broken watch showing 1:15, and concludes that Cassetti was murdered at that time when the moaning was heard.
 Hubbard says that she found a Wagon-Lit conductor's button in her compartment and a bloodied knife in her makeup bag.
 Foscarelli says that he knew Cassetti was "Mafioso", and theorizes that he was killed in a Mafia feud.

-Interviewing the passengers individually, Poirot learns McQueen is the son of the District Attorney from the kidnapping case and knew Mrs. Armstrong; Beddoes was a British Army batman; Greta Ohlsson has been to America; Countess Andrenyi's maiden name is Grünwald (German for "Greenwood", Mrs. Armstrong's maiden name); Conductor Pierre's daughter died five years earlier of scarlet fever; Colonel Arbuthnott and Miss Debenham will marry once he has divorced his philandering wife; and Princess Dragomiroff was Sonia's godmother.
+Interviewing Pierre and the passengers individually, Poirot learns McQueen is the son of the District Attorney from the kidnapping case and knew Mrs. Armstrong; Beddoes was a British Army batman; Greta Ohlsson has been to America; Countess Andrenyi's maiden name is Grünwald (German for "Greenwood", Mrs. Armstrong's maiden name); Conductor Pierre's daughter died five years earlier of scarlet fever; Colonel Arbuthnott and Miss Debenham will marry once he has divorced his philandering wife; and Princess Dragomiroff was Sonia's godmother.
 He also learns that the Armstrong household had a butler, a secretary, a cook, a chauffeur, and a nursemaid.
 Poirot tricks Schmidt into revealing she had been a cook.
 Foscarelli denies having been a chauffeur, while Hardman claims to actually be Cassetti's bodyguard.

 Poirot assembles the suspects and describes two solutions to the murder: the first that Cassetti's murder was a Mafia revenge killing - someone disguised as a Wagon-Lit conductor entered the train at Belgrade and later stabbed Cassetti, discarded the dagger in Hubbard's makeup bag, then escaped when the train was stopped by the snowdrift.
 Bianchi and Dr. Constantine reject this scenario as absurd, but Poirot says they might reconsider that opinion.

 The second solution links together all the suspects.
 In addition to the incriminating revelations Poirot extracted from Hardman, McQueen, Schmidt, and the Princess, Poirot deduces that: